EduID-Mobile/Architecture-and-Requirements/02-user-experience.md

 ## Introduction

-This part of the architecture describes the core user experience of the Swiss edu-ID Mobile App.
+This part of the architecture describes the core user experience when working with the Swiss edu-ID Mobile App.

 The Swiss edu-ID Mobile App has two core interaction modes:

-* edu-ID Mode
+* Authentication Mode
 * Authorization Mode

 ## Core User Experience